 I wrote!
 Reader NotesGo to section

-Its honey was incorporated into the Argentine Food Code and will be consolidated as a genuine resource for communities in the north of the country.
+Its honey was incorporated into the Argentine Food Code and will be consolidated as a genuine resource for the communities in the north of the country.

-Its honey was incorporated into the Argentine Food Code and will be consolidated as a genuine resource for communities in the north of the country.
+Its honey was incorporated into the Argentine Food Code and will be consolidated as a genuine resource for the communities in the north of the country.
 Through ethnobiology, CONICET researchers study its uses and cultural importance.